-While email remains the king of the hill when sending files, fax is preferred to send physical documents instead of mail that may take a few days before the recipient gets it.
+While email remains the king of the hill when sending files, fax is preferred to send physical documents instead of mail which may take a few days before the recipient gets it.

 There may be a decline in sales of legacy fax machines.
-Still, companies like HP, Canon, Epson, Brother are selling multi-functional hardware like all-in-one printers for consumers who can use faxing, scanning, copying, and printing features in one machine.
+Still, companies like HP, Canon, Epson, and Brother sell multi-functional hardware like all-in-one printers for consumers who can use faxing, scanning, copying, and printing features in one machine.

-There are caveats in using fax machines, such as using a dedicated phone line, maintenance costs on ink replacements, paper, cleaning, to name a few.
+There are caveats in using fax machines, such as using a dedicated phone line, maintenance costs on ink replacements, paper, and cleaning, to name a few.
 The average prices of fax machines range from $200 to $500.
-It can go higher, especially if it has heavy-duty features that accommodate thousands of pages every month.
+They can go higher, especially if they have heavy-duty features that allow you to send thousands of pages every month.